MicrosoftDocs/bingmaps-docs/BingMaps/sdk-native/index.md

 Welcome to the Bing Maps SDK for Android and iOS!

-> Note: The SDK for Android and iOS is currently available as a developer preview.
-Although we encourage you to try out the SDK in your own prototype code now, we caution the use in production code at this time.

 The **Bing Maps SDK for Android** and **Bing Maps SDK for iOS** are libraries for building mapping applications for Android and iOS.
 The SDKs feature a native map control and an accompanying map services API set.